 In the 2021-2026 Electricity Distribution Price Review (EDPR), the AER changed the regulatory period from calendar years to financial years.
 The AER extended the 2016-2020 STPIS for six months to 30 June 2021 with a set of performance targets for the transitional period from 1 January to 30 June 2021 (H1 2021).
-Network performance monitoring and reporting are in financial years from July 2021.
+Network performance monitoring and reporting will be in financial years starting in July 2021.

 JEN continually monitors network performance and internally reports actual performance against STPIS targets every month.
-There are six reliability measures and one customer measure in STPIS.
+There are six reliability measures and one customer service measure in STPIS.
 All the performance targets have been set based on the average performance of the five years before the EDPR submission.
-All aspects of

-JEN's business, from asset management and investment strategies to network control and monitoring, contribute to network performance and have continuously improved, resulting in very tight targets for the current regulatory period 2021-2026.
-Six of seven STPIS performance measures met the targets in the 2022-23 financial year.
+All aspects of JEN's business, from asset management and investment strategies to network control and monitoring, contribute to network performance and have continuously improved, resulting in very tight targets for the current regulatory period 2021-2026.
+Four of seven STPIS performance measures met the targets in the 2023-24 financial year.
 The comparison is shown in Table 3-2.

-Overall, the network performance in 2022-23 outperformed the regulatory performance targets.
-Both Network SAIDI and Network SAIFI achieved their lowest levels since 1995.
+Overall, the network performance in 2023-24 met the regulatory performance targets except Network MAIFI.

-Figure 3-1 shows JEN's historical network performance for unplanned SAIDI (between calendar year 1995 and financial year 2023) compared with the AER's performance targets.
+Figure 3-1 shows JEN's historical network performance for unplanned SAIDI (between calendar year 1995 and financial year 2024) compared with the AER's performance targets.